icon-project/IIPs/IIPS/iip-btp-message-fragmentation-draft.md

   - _msg: String (Fragmented base64 encoded string of serialized bytes of Relay Message)
   - _idx: Integer (Index of fragment)
 - Description:
-  - Concat the BTP messages that come with _idx in the order of _idx.
+  - Concat the fragments of the Relay message that come with _idx in the order of _idx.
-  - If _idx < 0, it is determined as the first message, and if _idx == 0, it is determined as the last fragmentaion message.
+  - If _idx is negative, it is determined as the first message, and if _idx is zero, it is determined as the last fragmentaion message.
-    - Eg)
-      - -3, 1, 2, 0
+    - For example, if the number of fragments is 4, then _idx should be -3, 2, 1, 0 sequentially
-      - -1, 0
   - Instead of verifying each time each fragmentation message is processed, it is assembled and verified when the last fragmentation message arrives.
   - Assemble fragments of the Relay Message and call by BMC::handleRelayMessage.